 - 1. Log in to the Web Console of the master Appliance as admin. - 2.
 Select the Appliance tab at the top of the Web Console. - 3.
 Click Collector management in the left-hand side menu. - 4.
-Under Collector default certificates at the bottom of the page, click the buttons DOWNLOAD CUSTOMER KEY and DOWNLOAD DEFAULT ROOT CERTIFICATE to download, respectively, the text files holding the Customer Key and the default Root Certificate of the master Appliance (the latter is required only if you did not replace the certificate for the TCP communication channel of the Appliances with the Collector).
+Click the buttons DOWNLOAD CUSTOMER KEY and DOWNLOAD DEFAULT ROOT CERTIFICATE to download, respectively, the text files holding the Customer Key and the default Root Certificate of the master Appliance (the latter is required only if you did not replace the certificate for the TCP communication channel of the Appliances with the Collector).